metamorph-inc/cpython/PC/readme.txt

 All PC ports use this scheme to try to set up a module search path:

   1) The script location; the current directory without script.
-  2) The PYTHONPATH variable, if set.
+  2) The OMPYTHONPATH variable, if set.
   3) For Win32 platforms (NT/95), paths specified in the Registry.
   4) Default directories lib, lib/win, lib/test, lib/tkinter;
-     these are searched relative to the environment variable PYTHONHOME, if set, or relative to the executable and its ancestors, if a landmark file (Lib/string.py) is found , or the current directory (not useful).
+     these are searched relative to the environment variable OMPYTHONHOME, if set, or relative to the executable and its ancestors, if a landmark file (Lib/string.py) is found , or the current directory (not useful).
   5) The directory containing the executable.